mjknj18/UFO-Data-Analysis/README.md

 # UFO-Data-Analysis

 The goal of this project was to use JavaScript to present a filterable HTML table of UFO sightings data from January 2010 within a web page.
-D3 was used to generate and format the table, as well as apply the filters.
+Since the baseline data was provided in the form of a JSON array, D3 was used to generate and format the table, as well as apply the filters.

 ## Questions